Madarada4/QSCPA__Project/README.md

 A summary of the project.
 Contains additional simualtions, with additional explenations.
 # Q-SCPA Suimmary images file
 Conatin additional images of the project, used in Q-SCPA summary.
+# Expression file
+An image of the expressions used in Virtuoso